 Oil-based poly contains a higher concentration of chemical compounds that extends its durability.
 It offers more protection against heat, moisture, and other weather conditions.
 It lasts longer and is more resistant to scratches.

 Water-based is easy to apply and releases low odor.
-It becomes ideal when used indoors, where the wood has less exposure to rain or sunlight.
+I recommend it for indoor projects, where the wood has less exposure to rain or sunlight.

 When is it Time to Remove Polyurethane From Wood?

 You can remove poly from wood for various reasons.
-We listed some below.
+I listed some below.

 Signs of Damage

-When the layer of protection is damaged, it is better to do a complete replacement than to patch the damaged area temporarily.
+When the layer of protection is damaged, I advise doing a complete replacement rather than patching the damaged area temporarily.

 Refinishing